Videography

 Virtual recordings

-Because of interviewees’ schedules or production logistics, there may be situations where we need to film virtually.
+There may be situations where we need to record virtually.
 These types of recordings should be used only if there are no other options available.
-Follow the guidance below to ensure the footage is brand-compliant.

 Do

-• checkmarkPlace subject in front of soft, indirect light source.
+• checkmarkPlace subject in front of a soft indirect light source.

 • checkmarkPlace subject in center frame.